Collection: Japanese Lamps, Lanterns & Lighting

 • Floor lamp for the bedroom: To create a calming bedroom conducive to rest and relaxation, choose a floor lamp with a low profile that can be placed below eye level.
 A floor lamp that provides soft light through washi paper is recommended.

-Choosing a Table Lamp:
+Choosing a Table Lamp

 Japanese table lamps have a unique character, distinct from candlestick lamps or swing-arm lamps.
 Unlike table lamps made of metal, ceramic, or glass, they tend to utilize natural materials like wood and washi paper.
 When choosing a table lamp, consider the atmosphere of the room and the intended use.